 The red osier dogwood is a shrub that is found in North America.
 It is named for its reddish-colored stems.
-The red osier dogwood is a food source for deer, and it is also used as cover by deer.
+The red osier dogwood is a food source for deer and is also used as cover for deer.

 Red Osier Dogwood For Deer – 3 Things I’ve Learned